The Road to Emmaus: When Jesus Meets You Where You Are

 Where Do You Need Him to Meet You?

-Where do you need the risen Lord to meet you today?
+Dear follower of Jesus, where do you need the risen Lord to meet you today?
 In your doubts?
 In your skepticism?
 In an area of your life where you've been walking away instead of toward Him?

 Are you ready to let Him?